-A complete listing of lodging businesses within the NVTID can be found in Appendix 2.
-The lodging business list was compiled from records provided by each jurisdiction.
+Annual assessment rates are 2.0% of gross short-term (stays)The lodging business list was compiled from records provided by each jurisdiction.
 The list was developed with the most reliable information provided by the jurisdictions.
-Some discrepancies may appear due to any of the following reasons: 1) Vacation rentals and short term rentals may cease operation with little or no notice, and may no longer be operating as a vacation rental or short-term rental; and 2) the lodging business list was compiled based on the date shown on the cover page of this Plan, and may not include lodging businesses that began operation after the dates listed.
+Some discrepancies may appear due to any of 30 days or less) room the following reasons: 1) Vacation rentals and short term rentals may cease operation with little or no notice, and may no longer be operating as a vacation rental revenueor short-term rental; and 2) the lodging business list was compiled based on the date shown on the cover page of this Plan, and may not include lodging businesses.-Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days.-that began operation after the dates listed.
+Stays by government employees on government business shall not be subject to assessment.-"Government employee" shall mean foreign or domestic government employees subject to exemption from transient occupancy tax pursuant to each municipality's municipal/county code.